codec-avatars/cvpr24/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+## Notes

+If your website is not on a TLD, you need to remove the `fallback` parameter from the static adapter, otherwise all the links will be broken -- sincerely, Julieta who debugged this for hours on Mon Feb 5 2024.